Written by

 Requirements for a Second Lien Title Loan

 For a second lien title loan, the requirements are similar to the first title loan.
+You will need to provide a valid ID, such as a driver’s license or passport, to verify your identity.
 However, you also need approval from the first lienholder for the additional lien.

 The Requirements Are As Follows: